Newmillerdam

 Newmillerdam is a village and suburb of Wakefield, in West Yorkshire, England.
-The name refers to the lake and country park adjacent to the village.
+The name refers to the lake and country park adjacent to the village, though the dam itself is often labelled as Newmiller Dam.
 The park is a local nature reserve.
+It is in the civil parish of Crigglestone.
+The village is situated on the A61 road, about 4 mi south of Wakefield.

+History

-Formerly known as Thurstonhaigh, the village is currently named from the construction of a grain mill powered by water from the dammed lake, and thus it is called the new mill on the dam.
-The mill still stands, although it is non-operational and privately owned.
+Formerly known as Thurstonhaugh, the village is currently named from the construction of a corn mill powered by water from the dammed lake, and thus it is called the new mill on the dam, a name which dates back to the 15th century.
+Historically, the settlement was part of the Sandal Magna township, and belonged to the wapentake of Agbrigg.
+Today it is part of Wakefield, and is in the civil parish of Crigglestone.
+The mill building still stands, although it is non-operational and is grade II listed.
 The mill was originally owned and operated by the Pashley family, who lived in the village until the 1980s.
 The Pashleys owned many local businesses during the centuries, which included blacksmiths, coal mines and a furniture making business.
 These furniture makers were also general carpenters and installed one of the first public toilets in the yard of The Three Houses Public House in 1852.

-The Pashley family were Methodists and were provided money to build two chapels in the village.
-The chapels are situated on School Hill and Barnsley Road.
-The Pashley reference is noted by the dedication stones to William M Pashley.
-The family also funded and built Newmillerdam School, which is located on School Hill.
-However, the landowning gentry of the time, the Pilkington family, took most of the credit and introduced the Miss Pilkington Scripture Prize as an annual award in the school.
-One of the last pupils to receive this prize before the school was closed and sold by the local council was a Pashley family member, Sharon Mulheir (now Smith).
-She is the great-great-great-great-granddaughter of the school's founder, William Pashley.
+The body of water known as Newmiller Dam was created by damming up Bleakley Dyke and Bushcliff Beck in the 15th century; although the corn mill was first recorded in 1306, the settlement was always the new mill at Thurstonhaugh until 1469, when the manor court rolls stated the place to be New Mill on the dam.
+The dam covers an area of 10 ha with an average depth of 3.3 m, and drains an area of 2,880 ha.